gavinlampkin/grover/discrimination/README.md

 # Dependencies

-Anaconda is needed and can be downloaded at: `https://docs.nvidia.com/cuda/cuda-installation-guide-linux/` Make sure to pip install the requirements-gpu.txt
+Anaconda is needed and can be downloaded at: `https://docs.nvidia.com/cuda/cuda-installation-guide-linux/`

+Make sure to pip install the `requirements-gpu.txt`

+Download a Grover dataset on your own or use our Excel parser that is detailed in `Input Data` below.

 # How to use `run_discrimination.py`
 ```